Steampunk FAQ

 Bicycle: The bicycle underwent significant development during the Victorian era, with innovations such as the chain drive and pneumatic tires making it a more practical and efficient mode of transportation.

-Verne's novels often featured futuristic technology and fantastical inventions that were ahead of their time.
+This French novelist is often regarded as one of THE pioneers of science fiction.
+His novels often featured futuristic technology and fantastical inventions that were ahead of their time.
 His vision of submarines, airships, and other innovative machinery aligns closely with the aesthetic and themes of steampunk.

 Verne's works are characterised by their attention to scientific detail, imaginative speculation, and sense of adventure.
 He had a knack for envisioning future technologies and exploring the possibilities of human exploration and discovery.
 Through his novels, Verne not only entertained readers but also inspired them to dream of worlds beyond their own.